Game

 AAssess whether they include different times throughout the day, not just at PE or recess.

-Q: What will you tell your family about moving and being active?
+Q: What can you tell your friends or family about being active?

-A: Movement is physical activity.
-Move many times and many ways throughout the day.
+A: Movement is much more than exercise.
+Move many times and in many ways throughout the day, picking activities you enjoy!
 It's great for your body and your brain!

 Q: How will you add movement to your day?